BetaBot2002/media-server-node-mongo-prisma/readme.md

-## Don't forget to make the folders in the following structure:
+## Don't forget to make the folders in the following structure in the root folder:

 ```
 Public